intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 kubectl logs orca-pytorch-job-xxx
 ```

-After the task finishes, delete the job if necessary:
+After the task finishes, delete the job and all related pods if necessary:
 ```bash
 kubectl delete job orca-pytorch-job
 ```